 Facebook: Post a message on YALSA’s Facebook wall.

-Twitter: staff manage the YALSA Twitter account, but committee, jury, etc. members can send a Tweet from their own accounts, and include @yalsa in the Tweet.
+- Getting the word out: staff manage the YALSA Twitter account, but committee, jury, etc. members can send a Tweet from their own accounts, and include @yalsa in the Tweet.
 Doing that will ensure that staff get the Tweet and they can reTweet it out to all of YALSA's Twitter followers.
 Leveraging YALSA's existing Twitter account with its 30,000+ followers is better than creating a new one.
 Additionally, leveraging existing hashtags, instead of making up new ones, will also ensure your information reaches a broad audience.
 Members can also create messages for staff to schedule and post on the YALSA twitter account.

 - Choose one individual to handle PR for your member group.
 Anytime that individual wants to create a press release, add something to YALSA’s web site, suggest a story idea, please contact firstname.lastname@example.org, as she can facilitate PR and media outreach.